tjd1234/CMPT120notes/fall2024notes/topics.md

 - Assignment 2: based on Chapters 1-4
 - Assignment 3: based on Chapters 1-6
 - Assignment 4: based on Chapters 1-8
-- Assignment 5: based on Chapters 1-10
+- Assignment 5: based on Chapters 1-10, and some algorithms

 ## Topic Outline (based on Textbook)